 "This wine is pretty fine and as good as anyone's pinot grigio," says wine critic Wilfred Wong of Wine.com.
 It's clean, crisp, and medium bodied.

 Prefer red wine?
-Pinot noir is among the best variety you can order, as it contains about 3.4 grams of carbohydrates per serving.
-On the other end of the spectrum is moscato, Port, sherry, and zinfandel, which all have a higher carbohydrate content.
+Pinot noir is among the best varieties you can order as it contains about 3.4 grams of carbohydrates per serving.
+On the other end of the spectrum is moscato, port, sherry, and zinfandel, which all have higher carbohydrate content.

 Made with grapes from Mendocino County vineyards, this pinot noir is complex, bright, and fruit forward.

-With notes of red cherry, cinnamon, and sage, this reserve is described as clean and elegant with spicy, cedary notes.
+With notes of red cherry, cinnamon, and sage, this reserve is described as clean and elegant with spicy, cedar notes.

-With blackberry, mocha, and rich oak notes, this pinot noir has surprising depth and complexity.
+With blackberry, mocha, and rich oak notes, this pinot noir has plenty of depth and complexity.